 You could also offer to go with her to the doctor.
 This can make her feel safe, and it will be easier afterwards when there are two of you to remember what was said and what advice was given.

 Offer practical support

-The best way to find out what she needs is to ask her.
-However, if she feels very low, she might find it difficult to make suggestions.
+The best way to find out what the mother needs is to ask them.
+However, if they feel very low, they might find it difficult to make suggestions.
 You could then suggest various things you are willing to do.

 Practical support can include:

-- doing shopping, cleaning and other jobs that need doing
+- Doing shopping, cleaning and other jobs that need to be done

-- looking after the baby (so she can sleep, have a bath, exercise etc)
+- Looking after the baby (so they can sleep, have a bath, exercise etc.)

-- spending time with her so she doesn’t have to be alone all the time
+- Spending time with them together so she does not have to be alone all the time

 If necessary, you could offer to check out what options for help are available in your area.